dotnet/docs/docs/framework/winforms/advanced/how-to-reduce-graphics-flicker-with-double-buffering-for-forms-and-controls.md

 ---
 title: "How to: Reduce Graphics Flicker with Double Buffering for Forms and Controls"
-description: Learn how to reduce graphics flicker with double buffering for Windows Forms and controls to address the flicker problems associated with multiple paint operations. ms.date: "03/30/2017"
+description: Learn how to reduce graphics flicker with double buffering for Windows Forms and use controls to address the flicker problems associated with paint operations. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"